 Microsoft is obviously hoping that its next version of Windows will help it compete against other tablet operating systems like Google’s Android OS and Apple’s iOS.

-According to VR Zone, who have spoken to a number of manufacturers, Microsoft will be charging on average $85 per device for Windows RT, which will not give the manufacturers much room to produce sub $500 tablets with Windows RT.
+According to sources, who have spoken to a number of manufacturers, Microsoft will be charging on average $85 per device for Windows RT, which will not give the manufacturers much room to produce sub $500 tablets with Windows RT.

-If this turns out to be correct, it doesn’t seem like a very clever move on Microsoft’s part, as Windows 8 tablets wont be able to compete in terms of price will Apple’s iPad and various Android based tablets.
+If this turns out to be correct, it doesn’t seem like a very clever move on Microsoft’s part, as Windows 8 tablets won’t be able to compete in terms of price with Apple’s iPad and various Android-based tablets.
+The iPad, for instance, starts at $329 for its base model, and many Android tablets are available for even less.
+This price discrepancy could make it difficult for Windows tablets to gain a foothold in the market, especially among budget-conscious consumers.

 Source Slashgear